What is Social Prescribing and Why is it Important?

 Examples of Social Prescriptions

-- When a patient has self-doubt or discouraging thoughts and wants to give up on their goals, he assesses they are experiencing some level of depression, which can become more detrimental with isolation.
-In this case, Dr. Noordsy recommends the patient reach out and spend in-person quality time with family and friends.
+- A patient with self-doubt or discouraging thoughts may be experiencing some level of depression, which can become more detrimental with isolation.
+In this case, Dr. Noordsy recommends the patient make an effort to reach out and spend quality time with family and friends.

-- A patient taking care of their elderly parents at home and isolating themselves from the rest of their community would be advised to go to a coffee shop three times a week to be around people.
+- A person taking care of their elderly parents at home and isolating themselves from the rest of their community would be advised to go to a coffee shop three times a week to be around a variety of people.

 - A remote worker who feels anxious from too much alone time is recommended to work in a public place by going to a café or a shared workspace a couple of times a week.

 “Each patient is different.
 During a careful initial assessment with each patient, I assess their current lifestyle behaviors and figure out how to best integrate new lifestyle practices (such as social prescribing) into their lives.
 I assess which behaviors are problematic for their mental health and which behaviors might be beneficial for this specific individual,” says Dr. Noordsy.
 “The most important thing about social recommendations is making sure they are tailored to the individual.
-This way, the patient is more likely to do them, and over time, we can track behavior changes and optimize their outcomes.”
+A person is more likely to engage in social activities of their choosing, and over time, we can track behavior changes and optimize their outcomes.”